 49I.
 Entry to investigate certain breaches

-(1) An authorised representative of an organisation may enter, during working hours, any premises where relevant employees work, for the purpose of investigating any suspected breach of this Act, the Long Service Leave Act 1958, the MCE Act, the Work Health and Safety Act 2020 or an award, order, industrial agreement or employer-employee agreement that applies to any such employee.
+(1) An authorised representative of an organisation may enter, during working hours, any premises where relevant employees work, for the purpose of investigating any suspected breach of this Act, the LSL Act, the MCE Act, the Work Health and Safety Act 2020, the Construction Industry Portable Paid Long Service Leave Act 1985 or an award, order, industrial agreement or employer-employee agreement that applies to any such employee.

 (2) For the purpose of investigating any such suspected breach, the authorised representative may —